Alligator/jqawk/README.md

   print <expression>s, separated by spaces

 return <expression>
-  return from the current function, optionally returning the value of
+  return from the current function, optionally returning the value of <expression>

 break
   exit the enclosing for or while loop

 continue
-  immediately begin the next iteration of the loop
+  immediately begin the next iteration of the enclosing loop

 next
   immediately exit the rule and process no further rules for the current item